ColeCurrent/Wordle-Bot/README.md

     ```

 3) Run Python backend server
-    * To start the backend server, type into hte terminal:
+    * To start the backend server, type into the terminal:
     ```
       python wordle.py
     ```